A Benchmarking Study of Quantum Algorithms for Combinatorial Optimization: Scaling of the MFB-CIM

 \cref{fig:TTS-comp}(a) and (b) show the optimum TTS of the closed-loop CIM and the open-loop CIM with respect to the problem size $n$.
 We solve two types of {\sc MaxCut} problems.
 The first type are randomly generated instances with edge weights $J_{ij} \in \{-1, -0.9, \ldots, 0.9, 1\}$.
 We refer to these instances as 21-weight {\sc MaxCut} problem instances.
 The second type are randomly generated Sherrington--Kirkpatrick (SK) spin glass instances with $J_{ij}= \pm 1$.
 We study the open-loop CIM with the same Gaussian quantum model without dynamical modulation of $e_{i}(t)$, $a_{i}(t)$, and $p_{i}(t)$, but with measurement-induced state reduction (the third term of \cref{eq:mu-equation} and the second term of \cref{eq:xval-equation})~\cite{inui2020noise}.
 We set the feedback parameters $\beta=0$, $\rho_a = 0$, and $\rho_p = 0$ for the open-loop CIM in order to have a constant feedback field strength $e_i(t)= e_i(0) =1.0$.
 The pump rate $p$ is linearly increased from $p=0.5$ at $t=0$ (below threshold) to $p=1.0$ at $t_{\text{max}}$ (above threshold).
 As shown in \cref{fig:TTS-comp}(a) and (b), the performance of the closed-loop CIM is superior to that of the open-loop CIM for both types of {\sc MaxCut} problems.

 \cref{tab:TTS-AB} summarizes the best-fitting parameters $A$ and $B$ for a function of the form $t_{\text{s}}= A B^{\sqrt{n}}$ in both the closed-loop and open-loop CIMs.
 The smaller coefficient values for $B$ for the closed-loop CIM than those for the open-loop CIM highlight the superior scaling of the closed-loop CIM compared to the open-loop variant.
 We note that $A$ is expressed in units of a normalized time $t_{\text{s}} = \gamma_\text{s} T$, where $T$ is the wall-clock time.
+It is worth noticing that the scaling law of the sub-exponential function is not necessarily optimal for fitting the data within the problem size range $n \leq 30$.
+In \cref{sec:comp}, we present results for a much wider range for the SK model.
+Additional considerations with respect to inferring the true scaling law are discussed in~\cref{app_TTS_scaling}.